 While some teach that Moses wrote Genesis, scholars now admit that different people wrote the original Hebrew scrolls, some of which were translated into Greek before being bound together as though they were one book called Genesis.

 Then we must ask, what sort of genealogy is being described here?
 Were the original scrolls aimed at creating a chronological history of the Jewish religion?
-No. It was ecclesiastical clergy in the following centuries (such as those Jewish high priests and scholars that Jesus railed against) from the Jewish and Christian organized religions that sorted the various scrolls - whilst tossing out many - trying to piece them together as a historical chronology to make a case that their religious institution is the only legitimate one.
+No. It was sectarian clergy in the following centuries (including Jewish high priests and scribes that Jesus railed against) from these sectarian institutions that sorted the various scrolls - whilst tossing out many - trying to piece them together as a historical chronology to make a case that their religious institution is the only legitimate one.

 This is why these texts do not cover in the least, the long histories of other cultures, such as those of South America, India, China, Egypt and elsewhere.